The First Stamps of Italy <<-- : -->> Other Stamps of Victor Emmanuel II

 There are several ways to distinguish Type 1 stamps from Type 2.

 The stamp has been extensively forged.
-This particular example is a giveaway as the lettering is far too neat!
+This example is a giveaway as the lettering is far too neat!
+In particular the C has a rounded back rather than a straight back.

 The First Stamps of Italy <<-- :